 In July 2014, the IASB issued the final version of IFRS 9 - Financial Instruments ("IFRS 9") to replace IAS 39 - Financial Instruments: Recognition and Measurement.
 IFRS 9 provides a revised model for recognition and measurement of financial instruments and a single, forward-looking "expected loss" impairment model.
 IFRS 9 also includes a substantially reformed approach to hedge accounting.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.
+The adoption of this standard will not impact the Company's consolidated financial statements as currently the Company does not hold any financial instruments for which the underlying accounting will be impacted.